giusber2005/giusber2005/README.md

 - 👋 Hi, I’m @giusber2005, a student born in Bologna in 2005
 - 📚 I am currently enrolled in the computer engineering course managed by uniBO
-- 👀 I’m interested in physics, math and coding, i also play basketball
+- 👀 I’m interested in physics, math and coding
 - 🎷🎶 I really like listening to jazz while working, while in my free time i enjoy more rap/trap music
-- 🌱 I’m currently learning how to build secure and efficient programs with c++
+- 🌱 I’m currently learning cybersecurity
 - 💞️ I’m looking to collaborate on everybody, to create connections and to have fun!
 - 📫 How to reach me: giusber2005@gmail.com (or follow me on my social accounts listed below)
 <!---